 Service members do not deploy unhealthy, but they return with progressive illnesses and worsening symptoms.

 As the conflicts in these countries continues, so does the increasingly, alarming rates of cancers, rare illnesses and idiopathic symptoms in our fellow veterans returning home.

-As a team compromised of military veterans and medical professionals alike, we’ve been given a ‘second chance’, we made it home alive.
-We made it our mission, to give back to those who served before us, after us and side-by-side with us, conducting medical research and offering solutions to unsolved problems.
+As a team consisting of military veterans and medical professionals, we’ve been given a ‘second chance’, we made it home alive.
+We are committed to giving back to those who served before us, after us and side-by-side with us, by conducting medical research and offering solutions for a better quality of life.